rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

 ## [VSCode Great Icons](https://marketplace.visualstudio.com/items?itemName=emmanuelbeziat.vscode-great-icons)

-A very simple one, adds icons to our files, it personally helps me a lot to know instantly which kind of file I'm seeing.
+A very simple one, adds icons to your files and it personally helps me a lot to know instantly which kind of file I'm seeing.

 ![VSCode Great Icons](images/vscodegreaticons.jpg)